ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-01-04-building-storage-furnitures.md

 ![Shelves for pots, pans and other dishes](/assets/images/IMG_5529.jpg)

-As the [shelf that I integrated into the wall of the shower cabin]({% post_url 2019-04-16-building-the-kitchen %}) didn't provide enough space for my tea equipment, I extended the shelf above the kitchen countertop.
+<span id="storage_compartment">As</span> the [shelf that I integrated into the wall of the shower cabin]({% post_url 2019-04-16-building-the-kitchen %}) didn't provide enough space for my tea equipment, I extended the shelf above the kitchen countertop.
 There was still plenty of space above the shelf, so I built an additional storage compartment with two LED lights for better illumination in the kitchen:

 ![Additional shelf and storage compartment above the kitchen countertop](/assets/images/IMG_6558.jpg)